 - Marina and docking activities

 Many boating accident cases are caused by the negligence of the boat operator.
-A boat operator who is inattentive, uses poor judgment or is impaired by alcohol or drugs is likely to cause a boating accident and injure innocent people.
-The boat operator’s negligence could result in a collision with another vessel or a fixed object or passengers could be tossed from the boat into the water.
+A boat operator who is inattentive, uses poor judgment or is impaired by alcohol or drugs, is likely to cause a boating accident and injure innocent people.
+The boat operator’s negligence could cause the boat to collide with another vessel or a fixed object or passengers could be tossed from the boat into the water below.

 Boating accidents can be serious and even lead to wrongful death.
-The U.S. Coast Guard recorded a total of 633 boating fatalities in the nation in 2018.
+In 2018, the U.S. Coast Guard recorded a total of 633 boating fatalities throughout the nation.